Ombudsman: Origins and etymology

 A prototype of an ombudsman may have flourished in China during the Qin dynasty (221 BC), and later in Korea during the Joseon dynasty.
 The position of secret royal inspector, or amhaeng-eosa (암행어사, 暗行御史) was unique to the Joseon dynasty, where an undercover official directly appointed by the king was sent to local provinces to monitor government officials and look after the populace while travelling incognito.
 The Roman tribune had some similar roles, with the power to veto acts that infringed upon the Plebeians.
 Another precursor to the ombudsman was the Diwān al-Maẓālim (دِيوَانُ الْمَظَالِمِ) which appears to go back to the second caliph, Umar (634–644), and the concept of Qaḍī al-Quḍāt (قَاضِي الْقُضَاةِ).
 They were also attested in Siam, India, the Liao dynasty, Japan, and China.

-An indigenous Swedish, Norwegian, and Danish term, ombudsman, ombodsmann, ombudsmann or ombudsmand is etymologically rooted in the Old Norse word umboðsmaðr, essentially meaning 'representative' (with the word umbud/ombod/ombud meaning 'proxy', 'attorney'; that is, someone who is authorized to act for someone else, a meaning it still has in the Scandinavian languages).
-In the Danish Law of Jutland from 1241, the term is umbozman and concretely means a royal civil servant in a hundred.
-From 1552, it is also used in other Nordic languages such as the Icelandic and Faroese umboðsmaður, the Norwegian ombudsmann/ombodsmann, and the Swedish ombudsman (/sv/).
+An indigenous Swedish, Norwegian, and Danish term, ombudsman, ombodsmann, ombudsmand or ombudsmann is etymologically rooted in the Old Norse word umboðsmaðr, essentially meaning 'representative' (with the word umbud/ombod/ombud meaning 'proxy', 'attorney'; that is, someone who is authorized to act for someone else, a meaning it still has in the Scandinavian languages).
+From 1552, it is used in the Nordic languages as the Swedish ombudsman (Note: In the Swedish Västgöta law from the 1200's, the term is umbuds man) (/sv/), the Danish ombudsmand (Note: In the Danish Law of Jutland from 1241, the term is umbozman and concretely means a royal civil servant in a hundred), the Icelandic and Faroese umboðsmaður and the Norwegian ombudsmann/ombodsmann.
 The general meaning was and is approximately 'a man representing (someone)' (i.e., a representative) or 'a man with a commission (from someone)' (a commissioner).
 The Swedish-speaking minority in Finland uses the Swedish terminology.
 The various forms of the suffix -mand, -maður, et cetera, are just the forms the common Germanic word represented by the English word man have in the various languages.
 Thus, the modern plural form ombudsmen of the English borrowed word ombudsman is likely.